Diversity and inclusion in images

 Examine how people are shown in images, and evaluate whether the images reinforce harmful stereotypes.
 Some aspects to think about when reviewing images include people’s positioning, such as who is above or supported by others; people’s actions, including whether people are portrayed as actors or bystanders; and people’s clothing.
 Do not choose images that perpetuate stereotypes or that have potentially demeaning portrayals of specific groups.

-Have a range of people review images for signs of bias, especially if the image is related to a cultural group outside your own (see “Involve diverse people in the creative process”).
+Have a range of people review images for signs of bias, especially if the image is related to a cultural group outside your own (see “Involve a diverse group of people in the creative process”).
 When searching for images that are inclusive and respectful, look for databases by organizations committed to respectful portrayals of people.
 For example, several organizations have image banks that avoid stigma around body size.

 In an article on body size, an image that shows a full person (not just their stomach) doing an everyday activity